 If you are into professional training, most trainers would recommend you to go with white.
 But if you play the sport often, then you can wear the appropriate clothing irrespective of the color.

-5) Spiked shoes to increase traction
+5) Spiked shoes to increase traction (must-own cricket gear)

 The most important things to consider while buying cricket shoes are their comfort and grip.
 Spiked shoes are good for soft ground, whereas pimpled rubber soles are suitable for hard ground.
 You can also seek a combination of both types – spikes and pimples.
 Batsmen generally prefer shoes with sturdy spikes at the front for proper grip combined with rubber-treaded heels.
 Fast bowlers usually prefer shoes that have spikes at the front and back along with good support around the ankle area.